secretGeek/ok-bash/README.md

 ### Customizing behaviour

-So if you want to change the prompt to `% ` and want `ok` to prompt for a line number directly after entering `ok`, install ok-bash like this:
+So if you want to change the prompt to `% ` and want `ok` to prompt for a line number directly after entering `ok`, install ok-sh like this:

-    . ~/path/to/ok-bash/ok.sh prompt "% " prompt_default
+    . ~/path/to/ok-sh/ok.sh prompt "% " prompt_default

 The example from the beginning of this README will look like the following (the `$` is bash' prompt, and the `%` is ok's prompt now; we just changed the prompt, remember?):